graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 ### Subscriptions Moved to Separate Project

 > Subscriptions implementation (`SubscriptionExecutionStrategy`) has been moved into `GraphQL.SystemReactive` project and default document executer throws `NotSupportedException`.

+(todo: revise description with reference to proper nuget package, describe changes required to project, etc)

 ### API Cleanup